0xAlon/tami4edge/README.md

 - `Boil Water`
 - `Sync`

+## Services

+The following services are implemented by the component:
+- `fetch_drinks` - enable you to get all custom drinks that are configured in the app
+- `prepare_drink` - prepare one of the custom drinks

 ### Disclaimer
 I don't have any contact with the company and am not responsible for any loss or damage caused by this integration.